spidersocks/unified-backend/content/en/faq/tuition_enquiry.md

 Assistant notes (do not send to parents)
 - Private/1:1 quotations and scheduling are admin‑handled.
 - Do NOT tell parents to “contact our staff”.
 Admin will follow up via this WhatsApp.

 ---

+## Payment

+Q: Shall I pay the fee first and send the form to you afterwards?
+A: OK

+Q: Can I pay the fee in stages or make a partial payment?
+A: Since our courses are designed as complete packages, we do not accept partial payment.

+---